 This 20-credit course focuses on supporting students to teach in socially just ways, recognizing their own roles in supporting that agenda.
 They will:

-University sessions will be a mixture of presentations from University staff and from external stakeholders in policy and third sector organisations, seminar discussions, workshops and independent study.
-They will then explore useful data which will help them to better understand school communities.
-They will be supported in interpreting this data by drawing on theories of social justice and will be encouraged to think about how this deeper understanding might impact on their future pedagogical decisions.
+Students will be introduced to theories of social justice, and to theories of teacher agency in an intensive week-long block prior to going out on third year placement.
+The university sessions will be a mixture of presentations from University staff and from external stakeholders in policy and third sector organisations, seminar discussions, workshops and independent study.
+They will then work with professional colleagues in schools to identify useful data which will help them to better understand the school and its community.
+In both university and school-based work they will then be supported in interpreting this data by drawing on theories of social justice and will be encouraged to think about how this deeper understanding might impact on their pedagogical decisions.

 Entry Requirements (not applicable to Visiting Students)

 Course Delivery Information